Quick links: What is Winutil | How to run it | Feature walkthrough | 2026 updates | Verdict

 The Problem with Fresh Windows Installs

-You just installed Windows 11 and you're greeted with...
-Candy Crush.
+You just installed Windows 11 and you're greeted with Candy Crush.
 Xbox apps you'll never use.
 Telemetry phoning home.
-Cortana trying to be helpful.
+Copilot trying to be helpful.

 For IT admins deploying workstations or anyone who wants a clean, fast Windows experience, the first hour is usually spent removing junk and configuring settings.
 There's a better way.